msa2984/teals-playground/documentation/README.md

 The values read by the phototransistor range between 0 and 1023, where 0 is no light detected and 1023 is maximum light detected.

+### Speaker

+All Circuit Playground devices have a speaker which can output simple WAV files.

 ### IR Receiver (IR Remote Control)
-The Circuit Playground has both an integrated IR transmitter and receiver, however during the lab we used the IR receiver with the [Adafruit mini remote control](https|//www.adafruit.com/product/389) |.
+The Circuit Playground and Circuit Playground Express have both an integrated IR transmitter and receiver, however during the lab we used the IR receiver with the [Adafruit mini remote control](https|//www.adafruit.com/product/389) |.

 The following values are transmitted from the mini remote control, following [NEC codes](https|//en.wikipedia.org/wiki/National_Electrical_Code)